-Not skipping hanging out with friends/family in order to exercise.
+No skipping hanging out with friends/family in order to exercise.

 Being able to go out to eat without looking at the menu first.

-Being able to conceive children.
+Able to conceive children.

 If and when having children, not passing my eating disorder onto them – raising them in a food and exercise neutral home.